Character has always been important, but it seems like it’s never been as important as it is now.

 1. Assume what you do in private will be made public

-What if you lived in a way that you assumed whatever you did in private will be made public?
+What if you lived in a way where you assumed whatever you did in private will be made public?

 I’m not just talking about having an affair or other scandals that make headlines.
 I mean definitely don’t do that.